Liberation (film series): Film IV: The Battle of Berlin

 Stalin orders to hasten the Vistula-Oder offensive in order to relieve the Allies.
 Karl Wolff is sent to negotiate with the Americans.

 Zhukov rejects Stavka's order to take Berlin, fearing an attack on his flank.
 In Yalta, Stalin notifies Churchill and Roosevelt that he knows of their secret dealings with the enemy.
 Saying that trust is the most important thing, he tears apart the picture showing Allen Dulles and Wolff.
 Zhukov's forces cross the Oder and approach Berlin.
 The Soviets capture a teenage sniper; they send him to his mother.
 Vasilev's tank crushes into a house.
 The crew has a pleasant meal with the owner's family.
 The Soviets and the Poles storm the Tiergarten.

 Film V: The Last Assault

 In Berlin, Lieutenant Yartsev's infantry and Tzvetaev's battery fight their way in the U-Bahn.
 When Hitler orders the tunnels flooded, Tzvetaev drowns while rescuing civilians.

 Captain Neustroev's company is selected to hoist the Victory Banner atop the Reichstag.
-Soviet officer is assigned to Führerbunker as a communication operator for negotiations about German surrender.
+A Soviet officer is assigned to Führerbunker as a communication operator for negotiations about German surrender.
 In the Führerbunker, after marrying Eva Braun, Hitler murders her and commits suicide.
 At the Reichstag, Dorozhkin is killed in the fighting.
 The Victory Banner is unfurled on the dome.
 The Berlin garrison surrenders unconditionally.

 Outside the Reichstag, Vasiliev, Orlov, Yartsev, and an immense crowd of Red Army soldiers celebrate victory.